Synonym(s)

 ClassificationThis section has been translated automatically.

-Onychodystrophies (changes in the nail plate).
+Onychodystrophies (changes in the nail plate)

-- Transverse grooves(Beau-Rilsche transverse grooves of the nails).
+- Transverse grooves(Beau-Rilsche transverse grooves of the nails)

-- Onychauxis (nail thickening while maintaining transparency).
+- Onychauxis (nail thickening with preserved transparency)

 - Leukonychia punctata